 Edzna Archeological Site – The less visited archeological zone

 One of the best things to do in Campeche and our biggest favourite among the archeological sites!
 Super well-preserved & hardly visited.
 It was our last archeological zone visit, and if I think about it that we almost skipped it (!), but luckily not.
 Even though in how great condition is the complete site, the entrance ticket here is the cheapest without any additional general admission jokes.
-The entrance ticket is 65 Mexican Pesos, exactly as it is stated on their website.
+The entrance ticket is 65 Mexican Pesos, exactly as they say on their website.

-Edzná’s massive complexes were built by a highly stratified society that flourished from about 600 BC to the 15th century AD.
+Edzná’s massive complexes were for a highly stratified society.
+That flourished from about 600 BC to the 15th century AD.
 During that period the people of Edzná built more than 20 complexes in a melange of architectural styles, installing an ingenious network of water-collection and irrigation systems.
 Most of the visible carvings date from AD 550 to 810.
-The causes leading to Edzná’s decline and gradual abandonment remain a mystery, the site remained unknown until its rediscovery by campesinos in 1906.
+The causes leading to Edzná’s decline and gradual abandonment remain a mystery.
+The site remained unknown until its rediscovery by campesinos in 1906.

-- Be prepared – out of all the places all around Mexico, the biggest mosquito invasion we faced here.
+- Out of all the places all around Mexico, the biggest mosquito invasion we faced here.
 Regardless of the fact that we used crazy amount of repellent, it did not really matter, there were hungry mosquitos all around, biting on skin and through your clothes as well!

 Restaurant Mangle – For a quick breakfast at the lagoon

 If you are on the go – like we were – and ready to eat something tasty, jump in to Restaurant Mangle.
-They are open for all day, we happened to arrive for breakfast, and were immediately served with fresh, homemade shrimp & cheese empanadas, such a big portion that half of it we took for take-away after.
-The location is ideal, right next to the main road, easy to park and you find yourself at a lagoon with palapas on the water.
+They are open for all day.
+We arrived for breakfast, and were immediately served with fresh, homemade shrimp & cheese empanadas.
+Such a big portion that half of it we took for take-away after.
+The location is ideal, right next to the main road.
+Easy to park and you find yourself at a lagoon with palapas on the water.
 Lovely & authentic place!

 Cocktelerias & The shrimp production in Campeche

 Campeche has all the weather, water quality and technological conditions for being one among the leading areas of the worldwide shrimp industry.
 Given the productivity of this Mexican region, units in Boxol, Seybaplaya, Champotón, and Chulbac farm, in Chiná.
-Wherever you go in this territory you will find on the menu on every cocktelerias many types of dishes prepared out of / with camaron (shrimp).
-You can’t go wrong with none of them, but since the quality of the shrimps here is indeed excellent, worth to order them fresh and accompany with ceviche!
+Wherever you go in this territory you will find many types of dishes prepared out of camaron (shrimp).
+You can’t go wrong with none of them.
+But since the quality of the shrimps here is indeed excellent, worth to order them fresh and accompany with ceviche!